toebeann/BepInEx.ChainedEchoes/README.md

 1. Download the relevant archive:
     - For Windows, download the archive designated `x64`.
     - For Linux and macOS, download the archive designated `*nix`.
-2. Extract the downloaded archive into the game folder:
+2. Extract the contents of the downloaded archive into the game folder:
-    - On Windows, the game folder is where the game executable `Chained Echoes.exe` is located.
+    - On Windows, the game folder is the folder containing the game executable `Chained Echoes.exe`.
-    - On Linux, the game folder is where the game executable `Chained Echoes.x86_64` is located.
+    - On Linux, the game folder is the folder containing the game executable `Chained Echoes.x86_64`.
-    - On macOS, the game folder is where the game executable `Chained Echoes.app` is located.
+    - On macOS, the game folder is the folder containing the game executable `Chained Echoes.app`.
 3. Run the game.
 If everything runs correctly, you will see BepInEx console pop up on your desktop.
 4. Follow the configuration instructions for Windows, Linux/SteamDeck or macOS below: